 Full proposals will be subject to external review by nationally and internationally recognized domain experts in both the academic and solutions seeking communities.
 The external reviews are meant to ensure the targeted solutions are of high importance and research excellence is achievable.

 The PICS Executive Director will make the final selection in consultation with the Associate Director and additional expert input, as needed.
 Selection will consider the external reviews, PICS selection criteria, available budget envelope for a given year, and diversity of the PICS portfolio.

-Proposals will be evaluated on the following three broad areas with equal weight given to each major area:
+Proposals will be evaluated on the following three areas with equal weight given to each:

-- 1. Relevance of the proposed project to meaningful climate change solutions: - The proposal has potential to achieve high impact solutions for effective adaptation to climate change and/or net GHG emissions reductions in BC and beyond. - Demonstrates the need for original research to address the specific climate change adaptation and/or mitigation problem and contribute to its solution. - The originality of the proposed solution and research approach are demonstrated. - Identifies the main intended outcome(s) and longer-term impacts and explains the means by which the project will contribute to and track their realization. - 2.
-Credibility of the research component of the proposed project: - The solution partners have had a major role in problem identification and framing, and demonstrate a clear need for the research results. - The research problem, research question, objectives and supporting activities are clearly defined and logically defended. - Research methods and team are well-suited and qualified to answer the research questions and achieve the objectives. - The proposal reflects critical understanding of relevant theory and experience from a variety of perspectives and contributes to the knowledge base in the relevant domain. - Actual, perceived, and potential bias and limitations in the research are clearly stated and accounted for. - Plans for project collaboration clearly outline all partners' roles and contributions in defining the research problem, co-designing, co-producing, and implementing the research results.
+1. Relevance of the proposed project to meaningful climate change solutions:

+- The proposal has potential to achieve high impact solutions for effective adaptation to climate change and/or net GHG emissions reductions in BC and beyond. - The project demonstrates the need for original research to address the specific climate change adaptation and/or mitigation problem and contributes to its solution. - The proposed solution and research approach are demonstrably original. - The proposal identifies the main intended outcome(s) and longer-term impacts and explains the means by which the project will contribute to and track their realization.

+2. Credibility of the research component of the proposed project:

+- The solution seeker partners have had a major role in problem identification and framing, and demonstrate a clear need for the research results. - The research problem, research question, objectives and supporting activities are clearly defined and logically defended. - Research methods and team are well-suited and qualified to answer the research questions and achieve the objectives.

+- The proposal reflects critical understanding of relevant theory and experience from a variety of perspectives and contributes to the knowledge base in the relevant domain. - Actual, perceived, and potential bias and limitations in the research are clearly stated and accounted for. - Plans for project collaboration clearly outline all partners' roles and contributions in defining the research problem, co-designing, co-producing, and implementing the research results. - Wider user engagement, knowledge translation and implementation plans are adequately described. - Budget is realistic and other resources are sufficient to make the proposed work successful.

-- Wider user engagement, knowledge translation and implementation plans are adequately described. - Budget is realistic and other resources are sufficient to make the proposed work successful. - 3.
-Effectiveness of proposed project: - The project plan includes strong, specific actions to engage with intended users beyond the project team and to position the research results for use. - The proposal anticipates and appropriately takes account of stakeholder and other perspectives, values, and contexts. - Indicators and methods for monitoring progress during the project and for assessing outcomes during and afterwards are proposed. - The role of each partner and tangible partner contributions must be fully described in the research proposal.
-Partner activities during and after the formal research program form an important part of PICS sponsored research activities and must be described in the research proposal. - Partnerships contribute to diversity and interdisciplinarity in the project and enhance representativeness. - The project will build capacity in the identified area (e.g., students/postdocs; knowledge mobilization to academic and user communities, etc.), including the development of a long-term expanded partnership network in British Columbia that continues to address new questions after the PICS support ends. - The project has high potential to build new international leadership in the BC research community in the thematic area.
+3. Effectiveness of proposed project:

+- The project plan includes strong, specific actions to engage with intended users beyond the project team and to position the research results for use. - The proposal anticipates and appropriately takes account of stakeholder and other perspectives, values, and contexts. - Indicators and methods for monitoring progress during the project and for assessing outcomes during and afterwards are proposed. - The role of each partner and tangible partner contributions are fully described in the research proposal.
+Partner activities during and after the formal research program form an important part of PICS sponsored research activities and are clearly described in the research proposal. - Partnerships contribute to diversity and interdisciplinarity in the project and enhance representativeness. - The project will build capacity in the identified area (e.g., students/postdocs; knowledge mobilization to academic and user communities, etc.), including the development of a long-term expanded partnership network in British Columbia that continues to address new questions even after PICS award funding ends. - The project has high potential to build new international leadership in the BC research community in the thematic area.